timescale/docs/mst/about-mst.md

 Your Managed Service for TimescaleDB account has three main components: projects, services, and databases.

-Before you begin, make sure you have
-[signed up to Managed Service for TimescaleDB][sign-up] and created your account.

 ## Projects

 When you sign up for Managed Service for TimescaleDB, an empty project is